-This section presents an extensive analysis of the empirical basis for the fears and expectations of young economists.
-We find that their expectations are generally correct and publication in T5 journals is the path to success.
+This section presents an extensive analysis of the basis for incentives facing young economists.
+Publication in T5 journals is the path to success.
 We note at the outset that finance has emerged as a major field that abuts economics and has many influential scholars.
 In our main analyses we pool papers in finance along with those in other fields of economics.
-Online Appendix Section 4 conducts a parallel analysis excluding papers in finance.
+Online Appendix Section 5 conducts a parallel analysis excluding papers in finance.
 Our point estimates are barely affected.
-Under either allocation rule, we document that publication in the T5 is an important predictor of professional success.
+Under either treatment of data, we document that publication in the T5 is an important predictor of professional success.